We invite you to learn more about the best practices in protecting software applications from tampering and malware.

 As the mobile device market continues to explode with new features, apps and content, the need for mobile software security becomes paramount requiring a software-based approach comprised of app hardening and key protection.
 In addition to outlining today's various mobile security threats, such as malware, the paper addresses the unique nature of Man At The End (MATE) attacks in the mobile arena.
 Although other tiers of security are identified as options for end users, such as anti-virus, anti-spam, etc., these solutions primarily address network related threats and are less effective for devices outside the enterprise network perimeter.

-According to the IDC, software piracy worldwide was nearly $40 billion in 2006.
 Newly emergent trends clearly indicate that the rampant growth in software-based intellectual property piracy and tampering require software companies to deploy a software protection solution immediately.
 There are 7 key factors to software protection and Arxan's approach to securing software possesses all of the 7 key factors.
 This white paper explores the magnitude and types of software threats as well as the Arxan's GuardT technology as a resilient solution to stopping software piracy and tampering.

 Software piracy and tampering is rampant and compromises revenues as well as a companies underlying intellectual property.
 This white paper presents an in-depth overview of the Arxan solution and provides 3 easy steps on how it can be deployed to stop piracy and tampering of your intellectual property.